 Wide representation is achieved on the national committees within the TCI but the move towards taking up DRR as a part of it's mandate has been slow to develop.
-Priority for action 2 Identify, assess and monitor disaster risks and enhance early warning Core indicator 1 National and local risk assessments based on hazard data and vulnerability information are available and include risk assessments for key sectors.
+Ensure that disaster risk reduction is a national and a local priority with a strong institutional basis for implementation.
+Priority for action 2: Core indicator 1 National and local risk assessments based on hazard data and vulnerability information are available and include risk assessments for key sectors.
 Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Is there a national multi-hazard risk assessment available to inform planning and development decisions?
-Yes Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

-- Yes: Multi-hazard risk assessment - 80-85 % of schools and hospitals assessed - 25 schools not safe from disasters (specify absolute number) - No: Gender disaggregated vulnerability and capacity assessments - No: Agreed national standards for multi hazard risk assessments Description:
+Is there a national multi-hazard risk assessment available to inform planning and development decisions?
+Yes - Yes: Multi-hazard risk assessment - 80-85 % of schools and hospitals assessed - 25 schools not safe from disasters (specify absolute number) - No: Gender disaggregated vulnerability and capacity assessments - No: Agreed national standards for multi hazard risk assessments Description: